-Calculation of Global Exposure: The Sub-Fund uses the relative Value-at-Risk (VaR) methodology to monitor and measure its global exposure, using the Fund's benchmark as the reference portfolio.
+Calculation of Global Exposure: The Sub-Fund uses the absolute Value-at-Risk (VaR) methodology to monitor and measure its global exposure.

-Leverage: The Sub-Fund's expected level of leverage under normal market conditions will generally not exceed 100% of the Sub-Fund's Net Asset Value when calculated in accordance with the sum of notionals approach.
+Leverage: The Sub-Fund's expected level of leverage under normal market conditions will generally not exceed 95% of the Sub-Fund's Net Asset Value when calculated in accordance with the sum of notionals approach.
 The level of leverage could sometimes be higher under certain circumstances including but not limited to changes in the reference market conditions and the investment strategy.